0803237/MokshasBookStore/MokshasBookStore/README.txt

 1210: Created CoverType DbSet in ApplicationDbContext.cs file

-1216: Deleted migration and then re run
+1216: Deleted migration and then re run my 20221124051602_AddCoverTypeToDb migration is created

 1217: updated database